 Some reasons why you may not be granted a waiver:

-• Your plan may be a Medicaid plan and Medicaid insurance is not accepted (on-campus students only); or
+Your plan may be an out-of-state Medicaid plan and out-of-state Medicaid plans are not accepted (on-campus students only); or

-• Your plan may not be compliant with the Affordable Care Act (ACA) which includes providing all essential health benefits outlined in the ACA; or
+- Your plan may not be compliant with the Affordable Care Act (ACA) which includes providing all essential health benefits outlined in the ACA.

 If you are an International Student, please be aware that most international plans are not accepted.
 Your insurance plan must meet the minimum requirements to support your visa as well as the criteria above including being ACA compliant.
 (Plans marked as ACA “comparable” will not be approved.)